VitalJoseph/vitaljoseph-allegheny-senior-comp-artifact/README.md

 - **Linear Regression** used as the primary predictive modeling technique, utilizing it to estimate the success scores of NFL draft prospects based different metrics
 - **Monte Carlo Cross Validation** for robust player success prediction
-- **KMeans Clustering/Manual Thresholding** to categorize players into tiers (All-Pro, Starter, Backup, etc.)
+- **KMeans Clustering/Manual Thresholding** to categorize players into tiers
 - **Flask Web App** for visualization of predictions
 - **Standardized and Normalized Metrics** for accurate comparisons